joshiemoore/p8pwn/README.md

 the overflow of `local_41d`, you have to use several subdirectories with each being up to 255 bytes long.

 ## Exploit
+PICO-8 v0.2.6b installs pico8.exe, a 32-bit Windows binary with no ASLR or stack canaries.
+The `.data` section is not executable, so that's the main issue we need to contend with in order to fully exploit this buffer overflow.

+`gen_exploit.py` takes in a binary file containing assembled shellcode and outputs a `.p8` file containing the final exploit.
+This Python script is the main file you should reference if you're trying to understand how this exploit works.

 At a high level, the exploit works like this:
 1. ROP stage 1: overflow the buffer to overwrite the return address with ROP gadgets that pivot the stack to the second ROP stage embedded in our exploit script
 2. ROP stage 2: call `VirtualProtect()` to mark the page of memory containing our embedded shellcode as executable